verified_user

 1

-Identify AI systems that make or are a substantial factor in consequential decisions.
+Identify automated decision-making technology that makes, or is a substantial factor in, consequential decisions.
 Document why each system is or is not in scope.

 2